Caetano Luís Pequito de Almeida Sampaio: Diplomatic career

 Luís de Almeida Sampaio joined the diplomatic service at the Ministry of Foreign Affairs of Portugal in 1983 and in 1984 became an Embassy attaché.

 1987–1997: Brussels

 In 1987 he was appointed to Portuguese Delegation to NATO (DELNATO) in Brussels, Belgium.
 Between 1990 and 1993, in a time coinciding with the aftermath of the fall of the Berlin Wall and the collapse of the Soviet Union, he served as deputy-director to the Cabinet of then Secretary General of NATO, Manfred Wörner.

 In 1995 he was appointed diplomatic and political advisor to João de Deus Pinheiro, former Portuguese foreign minister and, at the time, European Commissioner for International Cooperation, Humanitarian Aid and Crisis Response in the Santer Commission and responsible for the Cooperation with the ACP countries (African, Caribbean and Pacific Group of States).
-The Chief of Cabinet of Commissioner Pinheiro was at that time Carlos Costa who currently serves as governor of the Portuguese National Bank.
+The Chief of Cabinet of Commissioner Pinheiro was at that time Carlos Costa who currently serves as governor of the Bank of Portugal.